bcodell/dbt-activity-schema/README.md

 # **Motivation**
+After contributing to multiple dbt projects that support Activity Schema modeling in dbt, two observations became apparent:
+1. dbt is a reasonable environment for building and maintaining data pipelines that adhere to the Activity Schema spec.
-After contributing to multiple dbt projects that support Activity Schema modeling in dbt, it became apparent that a macro-based UX for generating ad hoc datasets from Activity Stream tables for analysis development left a lot to be desired.
+2. A macro-based UX for generating ad hoc datasets from Activity Stream tables for analysis development left a lot to be desired.

 This project exists for two reasons - to make it easier to operate an Activity Schema, and to offer a preliminary proposal for a standard method for deriving datasets from stream-like tables.

+The benefits for operating an Activity Schema are obvious - the data development workflow for this methodology is highly repetitive, and dbt's macro interface is good enough to abstract away *most of* that redundancy without too much pain.

-For one, macro interfaces are fickle, as developers need to memorize the input arguments for the macro and how each should be provided. is the input a string?
+However, when macros require dozens of input arguments, they become painful to use, and this case applies particularly to building datasets from Activity Streams.
+For one, developers need to memorize the input arguments for the macro and their corresponding formats.
+Is the input a string?
 A dbt `ref`?
 Another macro?
 Rendered or unrendered?
 This challenge compounds on the existing need for developers to learn the semantics of Activity Schema modeling even before leveraging a tool to build it.

-Second, all versions of a macro to produce a dataset from an Activity Stream are particularly verbose - declaring a stream, a primary activity, one or more joined activities, their relationships to the primary activity, columns to include, aliases and aggregations to apply to each column - in addition to the tediousness of defining all of these attributes in a macro, the code gets less and less readable as the dataset is expanded.
+Second, all versions of a macro to produce a dataset from an Activity Stream are particularly verbose - declaring a stream, a primary activity, one or more joined activities, their relationships to the primary activity, columns to include, aliases and aggregations to apply to each column - in addition to the tediousness of defining all of these attributes in a macro, the code gets less and less readable as the dataset is expanded (i.e. more columns are added).

 But ultimately, there's an emotional component as well.
 Data professionals _enjoy_ writing SQL.
 They're familiar with it.
 They're good at it.
 It's easy to achieve a flow state while writing it.
 But the UX of a dbt macro is decidedly un-SQL-like.
 Developers embrace macros when it allows them to make their SQL more DRY - but to provide a solution that entirely strips away any SQL writing from their work, particularly given the aforementioned challenges, feels like one that is missing the mark.